 Setting Up Apple Music via the Alexa App

 As indicated, the device and service management for Echo speakers is done via the Alexa app.
-In regards to the following steps, we assume that you’re already logged into the app.
+Regarding the following steps, we assume that you’re already logged into the app.

-Once inside the Alexa app, tap on the three horizontal dots in the upper-left corner of the screen.
+- Once inside the Alexa app, tap on the three horizontal dots in the lower right corner of the screen.
 This action takes you to the More menu of the device.

 Set Apple Music as the Default

 If you want Alexa to default to Apple Music, you can tweak the settings.
 Setting Apple Music as the default music service means you won’t have to specify which service you want Alexa to play.
 Here’s how to set Apple Music as the default:

 - Head over to the Music and Podcasts option like we did above – More>Settings>Music & Podcasts.

 - Tap on Default Services at the top.